arnelenero/simpler-color/README.md

 - _secondary_: less prominent, usually more muted
 - _accent_: usually complementary (opposite) to primary, to provide contrast
 - _neutral_: typically shades of gray or similar neutral tones
+- _error_: normally a brilliant red hue, to indicate errors

 To ensure consistency of your color set, simpler-color enforces that you use the same set of color keys (and thus the same color mapping function) across all your palettes.